xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

 The `require` function now also prefers local modules when used from inside a Foxx application.
 This allows putting modules inside the Foxx application directory and requiring them easily.
-It also allows using application-specific versions of libraries that are bundled with ArangoDB (such as underscore.js).
+It also allows using application-specific versions of libraries that are bundled with AvocadoDB (such as underscore.js).

 Windows Installer
 -----------------

-The Windows installer shipped with ArangoDB now supports installation of ArangoDB for the current user or all users, with the required privileges.
-It also supports the installation of ArangoDB as a service.
+The Windows installer shipped with AvocadoDB now supports installation of AvocadoDB for the current user or all users, with the required privileges.
+It also supports the installation of AvocadoDB as a service.

 Fixes for 32 bit systems
 ------------------------

-Several issues have been fixed that occurred only when using ArangoDB on a 32 bits operating system, specifically:
+Several issues have been fixed that occurred only when using AvocadoDB on a 32 bits operating system, specifically:

 - a crash in a third party component used to manage cluster data

-- a third party library that failed to initialize on 32 bit Windows, making arangod and arangosh crash immediately.
+- a third party library that failed to initialize on 32 bit Windows, making avocadod and avocadosh crash immediately.

 - overflows of values used for nanosecond-precision timeouts: these overflows have led to invalid values being passed to socket operations, making them fail